paracrawl/Domain_Adaptation/README.md

 The script `FullProcess.py` chains together all the tools in sequence to produce the model and then score the parallel corpora *Pool Data* against the model.
 1. FullProcess.py - Initiates the processing of the full process.
-     - Processing tasks for *Domain Sample Data* and *Pool Data* run in parallel.
+     - Processing tasks for *Domain Sample Data* and *Pool Data*.
 2. *Domain Sample Data* Processing
-     1. TokenizeDomainSampleData.py - Tokenizes the *Domain Sample Data* in preparation for training the model.
+     1. TokenizeData.py - Tokenizes the *Domain Sample Data* in preparation for training the model.
-     2. TrainDomainModel.py - Trains a domain model based on the tokenized *Domain Sample Data*.
+     2. TrainModel.py - Trains a domain model based on the tokenized *Domain Sample Data*.
 3. *Pool Data* Processing
-     1. TokenizePoolData.py - Tokenizes the *Pool Data*.
+     1. TokenizeData.py - Tokenizes the *Pool Data*.
 This can be very large and take some time.
-     2. TrainPoolDataModel.py - Trains the Pool Data Model based on the tokenized *Pool Data*.
+     2. TrainModel.py - Trains the Pool Data Model based on the tokenized *Pool Data*.
 This can be very large and take some time.
 4. Scoring
-    1. ScorePoolData.py - Scores the *Pool Data* using the trained domain model for Singple Model mode (1) or a domain model and a pool data model using the Moore-Lewis (2) approach.
+     1. ScorePoolData.py - Scores the *Pool Data* using the trained models using the Moore-Lewis approach.
-5. ExtractMatchedDomainData.py
+5. SelectData.py
    - Extracts *Pool Data* that is above a user specified score threshold.
    - The output of this step is domain-specific parallel corpora that is a subset of the *Pool Data* that can be used for training MT engines.